Gavr101/Spectroscopy_FL_4_ions/README.md

     * tools.py -
         1. functions for working with JSON files;
         2. functions for compressing input spectra;
         3. definition of class KAN_es(KAN) - KAN with early stopping based on the validation set.
+Saved here as legacy, which was used for gaining publicated materials.
+We recommend use KAN_es_2 class instead.
+        4. definition of class KAN_es_2(KAN) - KAN with early stopping based on the validation set and enhanced plotting techniqe.

 1) Code demonstrating the operation of several stages of the project:
     * Full_input.ipynb - Training a perceptron and KAN on full spectra as input (500 values).
     * Squeezed_input.ipynb - Compression (parameterization) of input spectra to 5 values.
 Training a perceptron and KAN on compressed spectra.
     * Mult_exper.ipynb - example of multiple runs of RF, GB, MLP, and KAN models to identify a single metal ion with a set of statistics.
+    * Interp_squeezed_input.ipynb - investigating interpretation capabilities of defolt KAN plotting.
+    * Interp_squeezed_input_2.ipynb - repeats after Interp_squeezed_input.ipynb, but with enhanced plotting of KAN.

 2) Running the code from Mult_exper.ipynb for different ions.
     * Mult_exper_Cr.ipynb
+    * Mult_exper_Cu.ipynb
     * Mult_exper_Ni.ipynb
     * Mult_exper_NO3.ipynb

 ---